 Step 3.
 Think about the right person.
 Who will need this item?

 Step 4.
 Where will I find this person?

 Step 5.
 Take action!

-If you want more in depth pointers on how to make more money quickly, make sure to keep your eye out for an email from us on our new Everyday Money Mastery course, which will be launched soon.
+If you want more in depth pointers on how to make more money quickly, make sure to keep your eye out for an email from us on our new Everyday Money Mastery course.
 In the next article we will be looking at strategic ways of starting to create more consistent income for greater financial freedom.
 If you haven’t already, make sure to sign up for the mailing list at www.merjasumiloff.com to get the article straight into your inbox!
 Remember, you’re already sitting on a pot of gold and don’t know it.

 Photo by Joseph Morris on Unsplash